TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 23/Luke 23.4.md

 ---

-And Pilate said unto the chief priests and the multitudes, I find no fault in this man.
+Pilate said to the chief priests and the multitudes, "I find no basis for a charge against this man."